-Control torque is also used to bring the pointer in zero initial position, if there is no deflecting torque.
+Control torque is also used to bring the pointer to zero from the initial position if there is no deflecting torque.

-Except in PMMC, in all other instruments if the control spring is failed or broken then pointer moves to the maximum position of scale.
+Except in PMMC, in all other instruments, if the control spring fails or is broken, the pointer moves to the maximum scale position.